• About Texas Travel Talk

 Lesser-Known Places To Visit In Texas

 Texas is the second-largest state in the United States, next to Alaska, so there is a lot of ground to cover.
-A road trip with hidden gems in it is what we are talking about today.
+A road trip with hidden gems is what we are discussing today.
 The list below might not be new to you, but there are places you may not have considered visiting.

-So, instead of flying off to the Bahamas or anywhere International, consider one of these hidden places to stay in Texas.
+Instead of flying to the Bahamas or anywhere International, consider one of these hidden places to stay in Texas.

 13 Lesser-Known Places In Texas To Visit